anwik/smstsblog/Scripts/MECM/IPU-Installer/README.md

 ## Planned features:
 I'm hoping to fully automate the entire installation but I have no ETA on this.
 Not even sure if there's even a demand :D\
-Built it mainly for myself and my co-workers that will be interested in using this awesome tool from Johan.
+Built it mainly for myself and anyone who will be interested in using this awesome tool from Johan.